 What are they worth?

-The value of trademarks has been demonstrated through various brand rankings and in recent studies conducted in the United States, the European Union, by the World Intellectual Property Organization (WIPO), and most recently by INTA and the Inter-American Intellectual Property Association (ASIPI) in Latin America.
+The value of trademarks has been demonstrated through various brand rankings and in recent studies conducted in the United States, the European Union, by the World Intellectual Property Organization (WIPO).

 Intellectual property rights intensive industries and economic performance in the European Union (EPO and EUIPO 2016)